Crunch Fitness Reviews (390)

 Response:

-I have reviewed the response made by the business in reference to complaint ID# [redacted], and have determined that my complaint has NOT been resolved because on June
+I have reviewed the response made by the business in reference to complaint ID [redacted], and find that this resolution is satisfactory to me and the matter has been resolved.
+The representative I spoke with was wonderful and very helpful.
+Thank you.

 Sincerely,